Dr Asha Rogers BA, MA (Sheffield), DPhil (Oxon)

 Biography

-I am a South Londoner of dual heritage, educated in the comprehensive system.
-I studied English Literature at the University of Sheffield and went on to write a doctoral thesis on the global phenomenon of post-1945 state literary sponsorship at St Anne's College at Oxford, supervised by Peter D. McDonald, where I spent three happy years in archives.
-I arrived at Birmingham in 2016, after a year teaching postcolonial and global literatures at Queen Mary University of London.
+I am a South Londoner of dual English-South Asian heritage.
+I was educated in the comprehensive system and studied English Literature at the University of Sheffield before writing a doctoral thesis on the modern state as a material condition of post-WWII literature at Oxford, supervised by Peter D. McDonald.
+In 2016, after a year teaching postcolonial and global literatures at Queen Mary University of London, I arrived at Birmingham.

 Teaching